tinatsl/COMP432-GroupN/README.md

 * [task1.py](task1/task1.py)
   * **Description:** This program loads the colonoscopy dataset and imports a [custom training function](task1/model_train.py) to train ResNet-18 from scratch.
 The model is instantiated using the torchvision module.
 The model is then evaluated on a test dataset using the [custom evaluation function](task1/model_eval.py).
   * To retrain the model, uncomment the train_model criterion, optimizer and function on lines 29-32 and run [task1.py](task1/task1.py) directly.
-The program is set to load best model weights and show a classification report.
+The program by default is set to load best model weights and show a classification report.

 ## Task 2: Encoder Transfer